 The calculation results were collected into ten datasets defined by all possible combinations of the two vibration metrics and the five sound metrics.
-For each of the ten datasets a Gaussian distribution model was then fitted at each r.m.s. acceleration amplitude in the dataset and used to estimate the 50th percentile preferences of sound as the "more unpleasant" stimuli.
-Table 4 presents the subjective equivalence values of sound for each of the acceleration stimuli for all six automobile operating conditions.
+For each of the ten datasets a cumulative normal distribution function (Montgomery and Runger, 1999) was then fitted at each r.m.s. acceleration amplitude in the dataset and used to estimate the 25th, 50th and 75th percentile preferences of sound as the "more unpleasant" stimuli.
+The 50th percentile values were used to define the points of subjective equivalence between the two stimuli.
+The difference between the 25th and 75th percentile values, which defined the inter-quartile-range (IQR), was used to provide a measure of the variability of the subjective equivalence points around the mean values.
+Table 4 presents the subjective equivalence values of sound and the inter-quartile-ranges for each of the acceleration stimuli for all six automobile operating conditions.
 Data are not provided for several acceleration amplitudes because at the amplitudes in question the statistical distributions deviated substantially from a Gaussian assumption due to the near-complete preference for one stimulus over the other.